 Bookindy is a free app to download.
 Browse on Amazon.
 Find a book, then get free delivery to your indie bookstore.
 It uses the technology of Amazon – to support your indie bookstore instead!
 If you shop online, Blackwell’s is good as is Bookshop (recently launched in both the UK and US).
-If you’re a blogger, both companies run affiliate programs, if you use book sales for site income.
+If you’re a blogger, both companies run affiliate programs.

 Books to Buy at Indie Bookstores